pyccel.ast.cwrapper module#

 The external functions which should be declared at the start of the module.
 This is useful for declaring the existence of Fortran functions whose definition and declaration is inaccessible from C.

-- property import_func#
+- property import_funcView on GitHub#

 The function which allows types from this module to be imported in other modules.